TheTechnobear/MEC/docs/DEVNOTES.md

 ## Input devices

 *Eigenharp*
-pico basically works with midi, need to test alpha again, and also have some kind of dimensions code ... needs scale mapping
+extends  EigenFreeD, which in turn is built on source code from Eigenlabs.
+EigenD code, stripped to its essence, with a changes and also linux support

 *Soundplane*
-two implementations, a low level one (soundplane_tt_proc), and one usng the soundplane model, I want to use the soundplanemodel one, as this includes calibration, and means the soundplaneapp.txt file is useable this config then usese a MEC target in the soundplane project to integrate this model with MEC.
+built on soundplanelite, which is a cut down and extended version of soundplane code from Madrona labs two implementations:
+- a low level one (soundplane_tt_proc),
+- one usng the soundplane model currently we use the soundplane model implementation with a new

 *Push 2*
-only basic tests done, not integrated idea is to support a push1 compatibity mode, and also general controller mode. want to be able to display parameters etc on screen and also use pads for playing/sequencing
+only test code for nwo, showing display. idea is to support a push1 compatibity mode, and also general controller mode. want to be able to display parameters etc on screen and also use pads for playing/sequencing

-*Midi (keyboard)*
+*MPE*
+to do,

+*OSC - T3D*
+to do

+*OSC - Command*
-low priority, but idea is to support a midi input
+idea is to provide a remove command interface to MEC via OSC

 ##Output devices

 *Midi*
-implemented using rtmidi, currently sends out MPE messages, but idea is also to support 'plain midi'
+primary target, built on rtmidi or JUCE for VST/AU

 *OSC*
-basics are in eigenharp, but I will probably adopt T3D
+basics in place,  I will probably adopt T3D

-*BELA*
-output to the bela platform ... or this may be just an api that bela can integrate with

-##Mec API (WIP - not working yet!)
+##Mec API
-this is the new way forward, the mec app will use this in the mid term the api provides a way for applications to initalise mec devices, and then process their messages, and get callbacks for events handling on the devices intially there is a touch interface (callback) but other interfaces types coudld be added.
+provides interface to underlying input devices, with a common callback interface. the app using the mec api registers callbacks and then calls process(). the callbacks are processed syncronoushly to the process() call, which is expected to be in the audio thread (i.e no blocking etc)